 Some federal, state or local laws may require that diesel engines be equipped with exhaust spark arrestors when they are operated in certain locations where unarrested sparks may present a fire hazard.

-The welder was shipped from the factory with a separate spark arresting unit.
-If a spark arrestor is required secure the spark arrestor to the outlet tube of the muffler using the clamp provided.
+The muffler included with this welder has been modified and now qualifies as a spark arrestor.
+Spark arresting mufflers will have a clean out service plug and will have "US FOREST SERVICE APPROVED" stamped on the muffler shell.
 Any spark arrestor must be serviced and properly maintained.